suprachakra/Ride-Sharing-Ecosystem/README.md

 #### 17.2 Geographic & Demographic Insights
 ---
 **Aim:**
    Distinguish how competitor presence varies by district or demographic group (e.g., professionals in city centers vs. families in suburbs) to fine-tune our own expansions or promotional focus.
-If a competitor dominates young urban professionals with super-app loyalty, we might target families or business travelers with different brand messages or partial discount codes.

 ### 17.2.1 Zone-by-Zone Performance & Underserved Regions

 - **Underserved District Identification:**